Bostrolicious/gloomhaven-shop/index.md

 ## Wishlist of future features

-- Support for Forgotten Circles.
-I definitely plan on doing this, as soon as I get around to scanning the cards.
-- Improved import/export handling
+- A file chooser, in order to be able to select a file to import from internal storage from within the app
 - Visually indicate newly added items
 - Live network sync similar to what exists in Gloomhaven Helper (unlikely, but would be cool)
+- More filters - item cost?